-Writing a popular online quiz is as much as art as science.
+Writing an online quiz is as much as art as science.
 They’re taking over the internet – for one simple reason.
 Quizzes feed into our need to see how we compare with other people – especially about a subject that interests us.
 That means an online quiz can be incredibly powerful for audience engagement, as well as lead generation and data collection.

-But creating a popular online quiz is more than just coming up with a series of questions.
+But creating an effective online quiz is more than just coming up with a series of questions.

-- It’s fun (and easy) – no coding required
+- It’s fun (and easy) – no coding require.

 - Up to 75% of your users will complete your quiz – spending up to five minutes longer on your site.

-- Quizzes are brilliant for collecting emails and building your marketing list (>25% of all users will sign up).
+- Quizzes are brilliant for collecting emails and building your marketing list (35-45% of your quiz takers will opt-in).

 - Grow your audience – quizzes get up to 217% more shares on social media compared to static articles, with all that traffic coming back to your site!

-- Sign up for your free 14 day trial of Riddle – no credit card required.
+- Sign up for your free 14 day trial of Riddle – all features unlocked, and no credit card required.

-- Next, choose your title and write a short description of what the quiz is about.
+- In the ‘Create’ step, choose your title and write a short description of what the quiz is about.

-- Pick a compelling main/title image – you can use our image options (Getty, Google, Instagram) or upload your own.
+- Pick a compelling main/title image – you can use our image options (Pexels, Google, Instagram), GIFs, videos or upload your own.

 - Quizzes have answers with a clear ‘right’ or ‘wrong’ answer.

-- Your questions (and answers) can be all text – or you add images.
+- Question type – your questions (and answers) can be all text, or you can add images.

-- (We recommend images – on average, people are 72.7% more likely to finish your quiz.)
+- (We recommend adding images – on average, people are 72.7% more likely to finish your quiz.)

 - Add answers – and put a green check mark by the correct one

 - Add a correct answer explanation… people don’t mind being wrong, but they love to know what the correct answer is – and why.

 Finishing a quiz – and merely finding out how many questions you get right is booooring!